Microsoft Dynamics 365 Licensing Guide

 We’re just scratching the surface, but as you can see, there are a ton of variables that can influence pricing–as well as things like productivity, accuracy, and access to critical information.

-In these next few sections, we’ll take a closer look at different license types.
+In these next few sections, we’ll take a closer look at different licensing plans.

 Assigned Licensing